DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/08-conclusion.md

 network were unwilling to use it.

-While in theory the home computing model provided ICT access for the whole family, ranging from grandparents to young, pre-school children, the dynamics of inter-familial, gender and age relationships influenced community members’ access to and use of the ICTs.
-The higher profile and level of participation of women in the home computing model suggests that locating computers and internet access within household spaces might lead to a stronger association of digital technology with a female-coded domain and technical activities, with positive flow-on effects in facilitating greater ICT usage by women and children.
-By contrast, at the Papunya telecenter, the main room became so closely identified with young men that a separate space was created for women to access computers and the internet.
+While in theory the home computing model provided ICT access for the whole family, ranging from grandparents to young, preschool children, the dynamics of inter-familial, gender and age relationships influenced community members’ access to and use of the ICTs.
+The higher profile and level of participation of women in the home computing model suggests that locating computers and internet access within household spaces might lead to a stronger association of digital technology with a female-coded domains and technical activities, with positive flow-on effects in facilitating greater ICT usage by women and children.
+By contrast, at the Papunya computer center, the main room became so closely identified with young men that a separate space was created for women to access computers and the internet.
 To ensure equitable ICT access, the ways that different age, gender and family groups became aligned with